 We see liver hilum with portal vein and dilated bile duct.
 In this case we also see the reason

 of the dilation – bright gallstone with dorsal acoustic shadow obstructing the bile duct.

-Liver tumours – It is a bearing of different echogenity from surrounding parenchyma.
+Liver tumor – It has different echogenity from surrounding parenchyma.
 It often oppresses neighbouring liver tissue.

-Primary tumour – This object could be also a metastasis.
+Primary tumor – This object could be also a metastasis.
 However,

 the patient was later diagnosed with a hepatocellular liver carcinoma.

 Liver metastases – They are bearings of different echogenity than liver tissue.
 They have typically a hypoechogenic margin (halo).